spacetelescope/stwcs/doc/source/fits_conventions.rst

    :align: center

-   This figure illustrates the corrections included in the first 246 columns of the ACS/WFC F475W D21IMFILE.
+   This figure illustrates the corrections included in the first 246 columns of the ACS/WFC F475W D2IMFILE.

-The WCS for this correction describes the extension as a 1-D image, even though it will be applied to a 2-D image.
+The WCS for this correction describes the extension as a 1-D image, even though it gets applied to a 2-D image.
 This keeps it clear that the same correction gets applied to all rows(columns) without interpolation.
 The header specifies which axis this correction applies to through the use of the AXISCORR keyword.
 The WCS keywords in the header of the D2IMARR extension specifies the transformation between pixel coordinates and lookup table